navdeepmanchanda/jenkins/day4/Assignment1.md

 # sudo vim /etc/ssh/ssh_config
 ( Uncomment Strictly host checking and add no )

-2. Check Global configuration and provide SSH remote host(root) details
+2. Check Global configuration and provide SSH remote host(root) details Provided the private key of jenkins user so that the public key which is being saved in root user can be accessed.